HrithikNambiar/Learning-Optimal-transport/README.md

    Now we have optimally transported the source unto the target.
 To prevent overfitting we can use entropy regularization or lasso regularization.

 3. I have converted the images to array of pixels using the PIL library.
 We can input these array into the ot.dist and ot.emd to get the OT matrix and loss.

+To learn the functioning of PytorchOT , i used the the ot_pytorch.py for the PythorchOT repo (forked in my github).